xjeggu/listen-together/README.md

 # Spotify Listen Together

-### This project is still in development and testing.
-Please keep this in mind!
+>[!WARNING]
+>This project is in development phase.
+I'm still learning, so things might break!

 Spotify Listen Together is an extension for [Spicetify](https://spicetify.app/) and an alternative solution to Spotify's Group Session.